KDurimel/GSEAtools/Readme.md

 This application works only with data formated like "human_retine.txt" example file (columns names and content).

 * WARNING 4:
-A lot of APIs are used --> The better your internet connection is the faster the application runs.
+A lot of APIs are used --> The better your internet connection is, the faster the application will run.

 Example dataset obtained from :